Rinvey/rinvey.com/home.md

 # About
-Rynvei Technologies™ is an organization that develops software and hardware.
+Rinvey Technologies™ is an organization that develops software and hardware.
 All of the products have a retro-futuristic focus, taking old ideas that have been lost (like not always having to be connected to the internet, and not eating large amounts of RAM) and combining them with the newest technology (like RISC-V and Rust).
-Rynvei Technologies™ also uses ZLib / Apache-2.0 dual licensing for all open source projects, making it easy to fork and customize.
+Rinvey Technologies™ also uses ZLib / Apache-2.0 dual licensing for all open source projects, making it easy to fork and customize.
-And, Rynvei uses dark theme default for everything!
+And, Rinvey uses dark theme default for everything!

 # Projects
 ## Software
 All software that is not a Plop Grizzly™ video game, will be open-source.
 Video games once bought, may additionally come with the source.

- - Rynvei OS™ - A Free, Open Source Operating System For Phones and PCs
+ - Rinvey OS™ - A Free, Open Source Operating System For Phones and PCs
-   - Rynvei Kernel - Simplest Possible Kernel (Bare mimimum to run the Rynvei desktop environment, and implement containerization).
+   - Rinvey Kernel - Simplest Possible Kernel (Bare mimimum to run the Rinvey desktop environment, and implement containerization).
-   - Rynvei - The Desktop Environment / Application Launcher For Rynvei OS
+   - Rinvey - The Desktop Environment / Application Launcher For Rinvey OS
-     - Rynvei Server™ File Backup Services
+     - Rinvey Server™ File Backup Services
-     - Rynvei Server™ External Display
+     - Rinvey Server™ External Display
      - USB, HDMI External Displays
      - Net Share: File Sharing (Like AirDrop + Nintendo DS Download Play)
      - Market: Program Market